What NiceJob is

 How hard is switching?

 There is no migration: your reviews live on your Google Business Profile, not inside either tool.
-Connect your payment app and Google to ReviewNudger and new payments start triggering requests the same day; both products are month-to-month.
+Connect your payment app and Google to ReviewNudger, and new payments can start triggering requests the same day; both products are month-to-month.

 Do both tools avoid review gating?